CsarRamos/mosaicoextras/README.md

 ## New plugin

 * Mailto: Added new tool in mosaico toolbar to create mailto with cc, content and body.
 (Disabled by default)

+## New base template

+#### Features:
+* Tool that allows you to adjust button borders, colour, size or type.
+* New triple article block centred with images.